Weeido/Xamarin.Forms-to-Arduino-over-Bluetooth/README.md

 In a nutshell, lets look at the properties and some functions of AndroidBluetoothClient.

-   deviceIdToBluetoothDevice - a dictionary from string - deviceName to BluetoothDevice which is an Android object.
-We don't want to                                    Android objects in the common logic, so a dictionary from name to device is reasonable choice.
+   deviceIdToBluetoothDevice - a map from deviceName to BluetoothDevice which is an Android object.
+We don't want to have                                    Android objects in the common logic, so a map from name to device is a reasonable choice.

-myBluetoothAdapter - this can be thought of as the wrapper for the actual Bluetooth device
+myBluetoothAdapter - this can be thought of as the wrapper for the actual Bluetooth hardware

 btSocket - is "the connection itself"